-In general, in 50% of infertile couples, the cause of infertility is the male partner.
-Problems such as low sperm count, abnormal sperm shape, and low sperm motility are the main causes of infertility in men.
-These problems can easily be diagnosed by semen analysis, also known as sperm count tests and spermogram.
+In 50% of infertile couples, the cause of infertility is the male partner.
+Low sperm count, abnormal sperm shape, and low sperm motility are men's leading causes of infertility.
+These problems can easily be diagnosed by semen analysis, also known as sperm count tests and spermograms.

-Factors such as anxiety, overweight, and poor diet affect the number and motility of sperm and can lead to infertility.
-Studies have shown that having a proper and nutrient diet as well as following the essential care tips can minimize sperm disorders.
-In this article, we introduce some useful and practical techniques for boosting sperm production and eliminating male infertility factors.
+Factors such as anxiety, being overweight, and poor diet affect the number and motility of sperm and can lead to infertility.
+Studies have shown that having a proper and nutritious diet and following the essential care tips can minimize sperm disorders and improve sperm count.
+In this article, we mention some tips on how to increase sperm count and how to eliminate male infertility factors.

 Factors Affecting Sperm Quality

-Various factors affect male fertility and the quality of sperms, the most important of which include:
+Various factors affect male fertility and the quality of sperm, the most important of which include:

-About 90% of male infertility problems are due to low sperm count.
+About 90% of male infertility problems are due to low sperm count or oligospermia.
 The minimum sperm count in each ejaculation is about 15 million per milliliter, less of which increases the risk of infertility.
-In other words, a sperm count of less than 10 million per milliliter is an abnormal condition and may lead to male infertility.
+In other words, a sperm count of less than 10 million per milliliter is abnormal and may lead to male infertility.

-Investigations have revealed that factors that alter the body's testosterone level have the greatest impact on sperm number.
-Drinking alcohol, taking certain medications, aging, obesity, smoking, etc. have a huge effect on testosterone production.
-So, by controlling these factors, one can increase the number of sperms in each ejaculation.
+Investigations have revealed that factors that alter the body's testosterone level impact sperm number.
+Drinking alcohol, taking certain medications, aging, obesity, smoking, etc., significantly affect testosterone production.
+So, by controlling these factors, one can improve sperm count in each ejaculation.

 Sperms move in the female reproductive system at different speeds.
-The sperms have to move forward fast enough to reach the fallopian tubes for fertilizing the egg.
-Low sperm motility is commonly seen in men with low sperm count.
-To treat this problem, first, the type of sperm movement (either precession or progressive) must be determined, and then, the most suitable treatment should be used.
+The sperm must move forward fast enough to reach the fallopian tubes to fertilize the egg.
+Low sperm motility is commonly seen in men with low sperm counts.
+To treat this problem, doctors determine the type of sperm movement (precession or progressive) and then use the most suitable treatment.

-The natural shape of sperm, i.e., having an oval head and a long tail plays an important role in increasing the chance of fertility.
-The most important reasons for abnormal sperm morphology include drug addiction, history of infection, varicocele, congenital problems, etc.
+The natural shape of sperm, i.e., having an oval head and a long tail, is important in increasing the chance of fertility.
+The most important reasons for abnormal sperm morphology include drug addiction, a history of infection, varicocele, congenital problems, etc.

-Men who cannot conceive a child after a year of effort should take fertility tests such as genetic tests, hormonal tests, testicular biopsy, testicular ultrasound, etc. to find the cause of infertility.
-In the majority of cases, the cause of male infertility is the weakness of the sperms which can be diagnosed by observing some general symptoms such as:
+Men who cannot conceive a child after a year of effort should take fertility tests, such as genetic tests, hormonal tests, testicular biopsy, testicular ultrasound, etc., to find the cause of infertility.
+In the majority of cases, male infertility cause is the weakness of the sperm, which can be diagnosed by observing some general symptoms such as:

 - Low sex drive;